newtmex/xHousing/README.md

 4.  **xProject Funding Contract**: [Link to code](./contracts/x-project-funding)

     The [xProjectFunding](./contracts/x-project-funding) contract is designed to manage the crowdfunding process for real estate projects within the xHousing ecosystem.
+This contract owns and deploys [xProject contracts](./contracts/x-project) which represents the properties on the platform.
 This contract facilitates the collection of funds from participants, handles participant registrations, deploys the `xProject` contract upon successful funding, and disburses tokens (XHT and SFT) to contributors.
 If the funding goal is not met by the deadline, it allows participants to withdraw their funds.

     Deployment: [erd1qqqqqqqqqqqqqpgq4qv8rgwxwmf9ujnlsxe2mgg9vgzdgjnu0fusn9thex](https://devnet-explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgq4qv8rgwxwmf9ujnlsxe2mgg9vgzdgjnu0fusn9thex)